-To articulate the University's principles and policies for Prizes.
+To articulate the University's principles and policies for student prizes.

-This policy sets out principles and policies for the establishment, award and administration of College based and University wide prizes.
+This policy sets out principles for the establishment and administration of College-based and University-wide student prizes.

-All students, and academic and professional staff involved in prize matters.
+All students, and academic and professional staff involved in student prize matters.

 Prize means an award in recognition of outstanding performance, academic achievement, leadership and contribution to University life or service that carries no condition for future commitment.
-All prizes have a financial value and recipients receive a certificate.
+All student prizes have a financial value and recipients receive a certificate.
 A prize may include tokens of recognition which may take the form of a medal, plaque, equipment or subscription to a professional organisation.

-- The annual minimum value of a prize is $500 and are a minimum three year pledge;
+- have an annual minimum value of $500 and a minimum three year pledge.

-- All prize information is be published on the ANU website and includes the eligibility requirements and any other relevant information.
+- All student prize information is published on the ANU website and includes the eligibility requirements and any other relevant information.

-- All prizes are governed by a set of Conditions of Award.
+- All student prizes are governed by a set of Conditions of Award.

-- Selection is based on Conditions of Award for the specific prize.
+- Selection is based on Conditions of Award for the specific student prize.

 - Approval of the winner(s) is sought from the relevant authority.

-- The awarding of University wide prizes is recorded on a student's academic transcript and the Australian Higher Education Graduation Statement (AHEGS), in accordance with the Academic Statements Policy and Procedure.
+- The awarding of University-wide and College-based student prizes are recorded on a student's official academic statements, in accordance with the Academic statements policy and procedure.

-- The Coursework Admissions and Awards Committee provides an annual report to Academic Board of prizes awarded.
+- The Academic Quality Assurance Committee provides an annual report to Academic Board of student prizes awarded.

 Governance and administration

-- Responsibility for the establishment and management of prizes is shared between the Division of Student Administration and the ANU Colleges.
+- Responsibility for the establishment and management of student prizes is shared between the Division of Student Administration and Academic Services and the ANU Colleges.

-- In the event of a dispute over a prize or the implementation of this policy the Deputy Vice-Chancellor determines the appropriate interpretation or resolution.
+- In the event of a dispute over a student prize or the implementation of this policy the Deputy Vice-Chancellor (Academic) determines the appropriate interpretation or resolution.